IBM/data-prep-kit/transforms/universal/blocklisting/README.md

 The block listing annotator/transform maps an input table to an output table by  using a list of domains that are intended to be blocked (i.e. ultimately removed from the tables).
-The input table contains column, by default named `title`, that holds the source url for the content in a given row.
+The input table contains a column, by default named `title`, that holds the source url for the content in a given row.
 The output table is annotated to include a new column, named `blocklisted` by default, that contains the name of the blocked domain.
-If the value in the `title` column does not match any of the blocked domains, it will be empty.
+If the value of the source url does not match any of the blocked domains, it will be empty.

 ## Configuration and command line Options